Masuma Sultan Begum (daughter of Babur): Early life

-Masuma Sultan Begum was the daughter of Babur and his fourth wife, Masuma Sultan Begum.
-She was born in Kabul, and her mother died giving birth to her.
-She was given her mother's name.
+Masuma Sultan Begum was the daughter of Babur and his fourth wife, also named Masuma Sultan Begum.
+Born in Kabul, she was named after her mother who died giving birth to her.
 In 1511, Babur entrusted Kabul to his younger brother Nasir Mirza and set out for Samarkand.

 Marriage

 In 1517, when Masuma Sultan Begum was nine years old, Babur married her to the twenty-one year old Muhammad Zaman Mirza.
 He was the son of Badi' al-Zaman Mirza, and the grandson of Sultan Husayn Mirza Bayqara.
 His mother was the daughter of Tahamtan Beg, and the niece of Asad Beg.
 After Masuma Sultan Begum's marriage with him, Babur sent him to Balkh.

-She became a widow at the age of thirty-one when Muhammad Zaman Mirza died in the Battle of Chausa.
+She became a widow at the age of thirty-one when Muhammad Zaman Mirza died in the Battle of Chausa, fighting for the Mughals against the Afghan ruler, Sher Shah Suri.